-Anonymous tracking refers to detection, recognition, and predictive path of objects.
-The object itself is recognized by attributes (i.e. head of a person) and identified by a random ID.
+Anonymous tracking refers to systems where captured objects are recognized by attributes (i.e. head of a person) and identified by a random ID.

-PRO Tip: While the technology tracks an object based on Random ID, the solution can be adapted to Location Marketing (Opt-In Required) or Location Analytics (Anonymous)
+(PRO Tip) The technologies track objects based on Random ID.
+The solutions can be adapted to Location Marketing (Opt-In) or Location Analytics (Anonymous)

 Here’s what everyone wants –

 Customer Tracking (Location Marketing with Device-Based Real Time Tracking)

 Location-Based Marketing deploys ads and promotions based on the location of the consumer’s mobile device.

 Google “Near Me…” is an example of real-time customer tracking.

 Location-Based Marketing (customer tracking) solutions track a specific individual once the person had opt-in to the client-side of the application.

 Even if your primary objective is Real-Time Location Marketing…